ToSStudio/TinyTFT_LT7683/README.md

 ---

 This project demonstrates how a minimal 8-bit microcontroller, the **ATtiny85**, can control a large **LT7683-based TFT display (1024x600 pixels)** via the I²C interface.
+Also works with the RA8876 controller.
 It serves as a proof of concept for ultra-compact embedded systems with impressive graphical output.

 ## 🧠 Highlights